belabdesmd/IQlympics/README.md

 - Combines personal achievement with collective national representation

 **6. Advanced Technical Implementation** 🛠️
-- Modern React.js frontend with TypeScript for type safety
+- Modern React.js frontend with TypeScript for complete type safety
 - Custom hooks and context providers for sophisticated state management
 - Comprehensive error handling with retry mechanisms and user-friendly feedback
 - Skeleton loading screens and smooth page transitions for premium user experience

 ## 🎯 Core Game Mechanics

-**The Challenge**: Answer trivia questions correctly to earn points for yourself and your country, but one wrong answer ends your session immediately.
+**The Challenge**: Answer multiple-choice trivia questions correctly to earn points for yourself and your country, but one wrong answer ends your session immediately.

-**The Strategy**: You get exactly 3 skips per game session.
+**The Strategy**: You get a limited number of skips per game session.
 Use them wisely to avoid questions you're unsure about, because guessing wrong means game over.

-**The Stakes**: Every correct answer adds +1 point to both your personal score and your country's global ranking.
+**The Stakes**: Every correct answer adds points to both your personal score and your country's global ranking.
 Your individual contribution percentage is tracked and displayed.

 **The Competition**: Countries compete globally based on the collective points earned by all their players.
 Check the live leaderboard to see how your nation ranks against the world.